 Christy Fisher, founder Phinney Ridge Yoga

 “Christy continually amazes me with the wisdom of her teaching style.
 She empowers students to respect and listen to their bodies to guide them to connect to their own wisdom.
-Christy is a masterful teacher with a seemingly limitless and often subtle yoga vocabulary.
+Christy has a seemingly limitless and often subtle yoga vocabulary.
 In addition, she has a great sense of humor and a compassionate heart.
 I highly recommend studying with her.”

 -Lynne Conrad Marvet, Co-Director, Nalanda West Study and Meditation Center

 Laura holds a Master’s Degree in Sports Medicine, is a Certified Yoga Therapist with the International Association of Yoga Therapy and an E-RYT 500 with Yoga Alliance.
 She is also a Licensed Massage Practitioner who has taught throughout the U.S. and internationally since 1992.
 Laura teaches hatha yoga in the viniyoga tradition and has immense gratitude for the knowledge she received and the time she spent with her teacher, Trish O’Rielly, who passed away in 2001.
 Laura has also been a student and practitioner of Buddhism for 25 years and integrates mindfulness into all of her teaching.

 By creating awareness in their bodies, breath, hearts and minds, Laura helps her students extend the effects of their practice well beyond their yoga mats.
 Combining her knowledge and experience, Laura is uniquely qualified to help people who have had an injury, chronic pain or a chronic illness.